metadata toggle

 Amounts to be administered and administration route

-Pigs: The recommended daily dose is 16 mg amoxicillin trihydrate, corresponding to 14 mg amoxicillin, per kg of body weight, i.e. 20 mg of the product per kg of body weight equivalent to 1 gram product per 50 kg body weight per day.
-The product is to be administered in the drinking water for 3-5 consecutive days.
+The recommended daily dose is 16 mg amoxicillin trihydrate - corresponding to 14 mg amoxicillin per kg of body weight, i.e. 20 mg of the veterinary medicinal product per kg of body weight equivalent to 1 gram veterinary medicinal product per 50 kg body weight per day, given for 3-5 consecutive days.
 In case of severe infections the medication period must be prolonged to 5 days as determined by the attending veterinary surgeon.

-Bolus dosage: It is recommended to administer the product once a day via the drinking water for a limited period of time.
-Shut off the drinking water system for approximately two hours (shorter time in warm weather) until the time of medication.
+Bolus dosage: It is recommended to administer the veterinary medicinal product once a day for a limited period of time.
+Shut off the drinking water system for approx. two hours (shorter time in warm weather) until the time of medication.
 Sprinkle the calculated daily quantity of powder on the surface of 5-10 litres water.
 Mix thoroughly until the powder has dissolved.
 Mix this solution by stirring into the volume of drinking water that will be drunk within about 2-3 hours.

-Continuous treatment: The table below shows the guidelines for administering the product, assuming consumption of 100 litres drinking water a day based on an estimated water consumption of 1 litre per 10 kg of body weight in pigs under 4 months and 0.66 litre per 10 kg of body weight in pigs over 4 months.
+Continuous treatment: The table below shows the guidelines for administering the veterinary medicinal product, assuming consumption of 100 litres drinking water a day based on a estimated water consumption of 1 litre per 10 kg of body weight in pigs under 4 months and 0.66 litre per 10 kg of body weight in pigs over 4 months.

 Pigs under 4 months: